 ‘Do you think anyone will believe it?’ he asked.

 Pink crept onto Katie’s cheeks.
-‘Well, not to put too fine a point on it, Harry, but we are close friends and we do have history.’
+‘Well, not to put too fine a point on it, Harry, but we are close friends and we do have a little bit of history.’

 Fleur will definitely kill me if she learns everyone thinks I’m dating Katie.

 ‘Awww.’
 Katie patted him on the cheek.
 ‘You’ve started picking up cute Frenchie words.’

 ‘That’s not a very cute word.’
 He scowled and hurried up the stairs.
 ‘I’ll have to tell Ginny we’re not a thing at the DA before she talks to anyone.’

 ‘You aren’t going to tell her about Frenchie, are you?’
 Katie bounced after him and caught his wrist.
 ‘I thought you were keeping her a secret.’

 ‘I won’t tell anyone about Fleur who doesn’t already know.
 If she asks, I guess I just won’t answer.’

 ‘She won’t believe you.’
 Katie caught his eye and shrugged.
 ‘I wouldn’t.
 It sounds fishy.’

 ‘It’s Fleur hearing about it that concerns me.
 Ginny will get over it.’